Helena Rosa Wright: Semi retirement

 In 1975, at the age of 88, Helena handed over her private consulting practice in Weymouth Street to her successor.
 She continued to support the work of the IPPF, travelling abroad to conferences and to lecture including, for example, a visit to Sri Lanka in 1974 at the age of 87.
 She remained active into her 93rd year, travelling to FPA events in the UK, meeting IPPF delegates from abroad and being interviewed on the BBC.
+Brian Harrison recorded 2 oral history interviews with Helena, in February and April 1977, as part of the Suffrage Interviews project, titled Oral evidence on the suffragette and suffragist movements: the Brian Harrison interviews.
+In addition to mentioning her parents, childhood and education she talks about the British birth control movement in the 1930s and 40s, referencing Marie Stopes and Eva Hubback.

 Personal Family life

 In May 1916, while at Bethnal Green Hospital, she met Captain Henry Wardel Snarey Wright whom she always called Peter.
 He was a RAMC surgeon whom she married at the Savoy Chapel in the Strand, London on 17 August 1917.
 Their first son Beric Wright, who in time was also to become a renowned doctor, was born on 17 June 1918.
 Christopher Wright, their second son was born on 18 October 1920 just a year before their departure to China.
-Their third son, Michael, (10 April 1923), and fourth son Adrian, (6 September 1926), were both born during their time at Tsinan.
+Their third son, Michael, (10 April 1923), and fourth son Adrian, (6 September 1926), were both born during their time at Jinan.

 Helen and Peter's work was not financially well rewarded, at least initially, and in the period following their return to England they found it a struggle to sustain a lifestyle at the level they had both been used to.
 Helena had access to money from her mother's estate but they were also committed to supporting the private education of their four boys who all presented their parents and teachers with problems and challenges.
 By 1955, the surprise success of Helena's book, The Sex Factor in Marriage, particularly in the US, provided much needed income to meet the rising costs of their larger house in London.
 In 1962 her second son, Christopher died suddenly while being treated for depression.
 Helena had already developed an interest in astrology and the paranormal.
 She thought Christopher had strong extrasensory perception and at the time of his death her conviction in attending séances was reinforced as she reported receiving a 'message' from him and other deceased friends of hers.
 Helena also became an advocate of alternative medicine in the latter part of her career.